 The best-selling Kornit model in China is the Storm series, which offers a range of industrial mid-range direct-to-garment printing capabilities, available in several configurations with throughputs between 120 and 190 light garments per hour.
 The Storm Hexa, for example, features a CMYK, Red, Green plus White configuration which makes it ideal for color-conscious applications.
 Many of Kornit’s systems are equipped with advanced technology features such as recirculating ink systems, integrated air humidifiers, quick pallet replacement systems and more.

 Kornit’s unique direct-to-fabric system Allegro also made its way into the Chinese market.
 The system is 1.80m wide, and is based on Kornit’s NeoPigmentTM printing technology, which eliminates pre- and post-treatment processes for both natural, man-made and synthetic fabrics.
 Unlike typical digital technologies, the Kornit Allegro offers an innovative, enabling solution, saving on energy, water, space, and labor time.
 Through its simple operation, the system enables the development of new business models that cater for the strong trends of mass customization and personalization of textile in fashion and home decor.
 The Kornit Allegro can be located anywhere without environmental constraints, designed to support ultra-short through medium-length runs.
-It offers amazing print quality, a vivid and wide color gamut, excellent color fastness and hand feel, a fully sustainable and safe process, and is OekoTex 100 certified and GOTS pre-approved.
+It offers amazing print quality, a vivid and wide color gamut, excellent color fastness and hand feel, a fully sustainable and safe process, and is OekoTex 100 certified and GOTS VERIFIED.
 The Allegro can be used for decorating fabrics which are turned into fashion, home textile and e-commerce products in the next step.

 All of Kornit’s systems are based on the company’s NeoPigment™ process.
 Kornit users benefit from the advantages of state-of-the art ink technology, based on an installed base of thousands of systems globally and 14 years of experience.
-NeoPigment™ meets the highest environmental regulations, including Oeko-Tex Standard 100 and GOTS pre-approval, and is also safe for baby and infant wear.
+NeoPigment™ meets the highest environmental regulations, including Oeko-Tex Standard 100 and GOTS VERIFIED, and is also safe for baby and infant wear.
 Suitable for printing on multiple fabric types, its versatility is unmatched.
 NeoPigment™ prints have an excellent hand feel, a wide gamut of bright and intense colors, as well as long-term durability and wash fastness.

 About Kornit Digital